iquerame2/GOX/README.md

+# WIP

+This page is still work in progress, and the instructions for installing and using GOX will improve in the following week, thank you

 # GOX

 GOX is a suite of POX components that allow the development of SDN applications that rely on a Neo4j Graph Database-based network topology.